ALADETAN-IFE/Hng-stage0-fe-profile-card/README.md

 - Displays current time in milliseconds (`Date.now()`) and updates every second
 - Keyboard-focusable links for accessibility
 - All elements include required `data-testid` attributes
-- Simple and clean layout using Flexbox
+- Simple and clean layout using Flexbox and Grid

 ---